 On 25 July 2023 the Company entered into a loan agreement with parent company for the amount of €140.000.
-The loan is unsecured, carried interest rate of 3,50% per annum and is repayable by 24 July 2025.
+The loan was unsecured, carried interest rate of 3,50% per annum and was repayable by 24 July 2025.

 On 3 August 2023 the Company entered into a loan agreement with its UBO for the amount of €2.750.000.
-The loan is unsecured, carried interest rate of 3% per annum and is repayable by 2 December 2023.
+The loan was unsecured, carried interest rate of 3% per annum and was repayable by 2 December 2023.

 On 25 October 2023 the Company entered into a loan agreement with parent company for the amount of €150.000.
-The loan is unsecured, carried interest rate of 3,50% per annum and is repayable by 24 October 2025.
+The loan was unsecured, carried interest rate of 3,50% per annum and was repayable by 24 October 2025.

 [1] On 15 November 2023 the Company entered into an assignment agreement with its parent company under which the Company has agreed to assign all its legal and beneficial right, title and interest in relation to the loan agreement with its UBO to the parent company for a consideration of €2.772.602.
-Also, on the same date the Company entered into a master netting agreement with its parent company and agreed to set off the amounts due by the parent company under loan agreements dated 25 July 2023 and 25 October 2023 and the amount due under the aforementioned assignment agreement dated 15 November 2023 with the amount due to the parent company of €3.100.000 representing the reduction of share capital and share premium.
+Also, on the same date the Company entered into a master netting agreement with its parent company and agreed to set off the amounts due by the parent company under loan agreements dated 25 July 2023 and 25 October 2023 and the amount due under the assignment agreement dated 15 November 2023 with the amount of €3.100.000 due to the parent company as result of the reduction of share capital and share premium.
 Total amount due from parent company to be set off was €3.053.841.